When You Need A Nurses Attorney

 - dishonesty, fraud, and deceit

-For more information about our legal services, or to schedule a free consultation, please call (503) 232-9280, or e-mail email@example.com.
+For more information about our legal services, our case studies, or to schedule a free consultation, please call (512) 829-5619 or e-mail email@example.com.
+Note that the free consultation is ONLY for professional licensing matters.

-Please note: The focus of Kevin Keaney’s practice is helping nurses defend their licenses.
-Before he became an attorney, Kevin earned a BSN from UT Austin and practiced as a nurse for six years.
+Note: The focus of Kevin Keaney’s practice is helping nurses defend their licenses.
+Before he became an attorney, Kevin earned a BSN from UT Austin and practiced as a nurse for four years.
 He now has more than 30 years of experience as a lawyer and is a member of TAANA (The American Association of Nurse Attorneys).